 Put the avocado, thinly sliced green onion, and lemon juice in the food processor and process until the green onions are chopped and the mixture is well combined.
-Then add the buttermilk, celery salt, Green Tabasco sauce, and ground cumin and process until the mixture is fairly smooth.
+Then add the buttermilk, celery salt, Green Tabasco Sauce (affiliate link), and ground cumin (affiliate link) and process until the mixture is fairly smooth.
 That’s it!

 Ten Ways to Use Ultra Easy Avocado Sauce or Dip: